Environmental justice: Environmental racism

 Environmental racism is a pervasive and complex issue that affects communities all over the world.
 It is a form of systemic discrimination that is grounded in the intersection of race, class, and environmental factors.

-At its core, environmental racism refers to the disproportionate exposure of people of color to environmental hazards such as pollution, toxic waste, and other environmental risks.
+At its core, environmental racism refers to the disproportionate exposure of people of color to environmental hazards such as pollution, toxic waste, land distribution, and other environmental risks.
 Environmental racism has a long and troubling history, with many examples dating back to the early 20th century.
-For instance, the practice of "redlining" in the US, which involved denying loans and insurance to communities of colour, often led to these communities being located in areas with high levels of pollution and environmental hazards.
+Policies such as redlining, that involved denying loans and insurance to communities of color, alongside segregation, led to some communities being located in areas with high levels of pollution, unequal access to outdoor spaces, and exposure to other environmental hazards.'
 These communities are often located near industrial sites, waste facilities, and other sources of pollution that can have serious health impacts.

-Today, environmental racism continues to be a significant environmental justice issue, with many low-income communities and communities of colour facing disproportionate exposure to pollution and other environmental risks.
-This can have serious consequences for the health and well-being of these communities, leading to higher rates of asthma, cancer, and other illnesses.
+Today, environmental racism continues to be a significant environmental justice issue, with many low-income communities and communities of colour facing disproportionate exposure to pollution, unequal outdoor access, and other environmental hazards.
+This can have serious impacts on the health and well-being of these communities, leading to higher rates of asthma, cancer, and other illnesses.

 Addressing environmental racism requires a multifaceted approach that tackles the underlying social, economic, and political factors that contribute to its persistence.
 In the US, The Low country Alliance for Model Communities (LAMC) combats environmental racism by empowering marginalized neighborhoods in North Charleston, South Carolina, using community-based research and collaborative problem-solving to identify solutions to health and environmental disparities.
 These communities are often located near industrial sites, waste facilities, and other sources of pollution that can have serious health impacts.

 Similarly, environmental justice scholars from Latin America and elsewhere advocate to understand this issue through the lens of decolonisation.
 The latter underlies the fact that environmental racism emanates from the colonial projects of the West and its current reproduction of colonial dynamics.